know-ai/PyIAC/docs/user_guide_cvt.md

 So, you can define different multiplier for unit conversions according [the International Society of Automation, ISA](https://www.isa.org/getmedia/192f7bda-c77c-480a-8925-1a39787ed098/CCST-Conversions-document.pdf) standard, preferable.

-Currently, PyHades offers some conversions by default, according to variables and units defined. see the [database model](dbmodels.md) section.
+Currently, PyIAC offers some conversions by default, according to variables and units defined. see the [database model](dbmodels.md) section.

 If you want to add new conversions factor, you must define a json file with the following structure: